- About Us

-The class is one of a series of economic development courses, provided by UT Center for Industrial Services (CIS), designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.
+This course is one of a series of economic development courses, provided by UT Center for Industrial Services (UT CIS), designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.

 If you need assistance accessing your account, please contact Carol Jones at 615-253-6371 or Carol.Jones@tennessee.edu

 You may also register by submitting a Course Registration Form by email.

 Payment needs to reach our office two weeks prior to the class.
 No refunds or credits will be issued for cancellations one week or less prior to the first date of class, but credit may be applied towards another UT CIS course.